-Beginning June 2017, the City of New Westminster started completing sewer separation work in Sapperton.
-Phase 1 of the Sewer Separation program saw the installation of new storm sewers which will divert approximately 10% of the catchment’s storm flows from the combined sewers.
+The City of New Westminster's sewer separation program involves the installation of new storm sewers which divert the catchment's storm flows from the combined sewers.
+Phase one of the project diverted approximately 10% of the storm flow.
 Subsequent phases of this project will result in approximately 30% diversion.
 The project will reduce the discharge of combined sewer overflows into the Fraser River by diverting significant amounts of storm water from combined sewers during rainfall events and providing improved storm water drainage that meets regional and federal requirements.

 What is Sewer Separation?